 Therapy or psychotherapy involves talking with a trained mental health professional, such as a psychiatrist, psychologist, social worker, or counselor, to discover what caused the anxiety disorder and how to deal with its symptoms.

 - Cognitive-behavioral therapy (CBT) Therapists help people change the thinking patterns that contribute to their fears and the ways they react to anxiety-provoking situations.
 A therapist can teach new coping and relaxation skills and help resolve problems that cause anxiety.
 When a patient is ready to face his or her fears, a therapist can teach exposure techniques to desensitize the patient to the situations that trigger anxious feelings.
 Therapists also teach deep breathing and other relaxation techniques to relieve anxiety.
-Behavioral therapy is short-term therapy of 12 or fewer sessions.
+Behavioral therapy is a short-term therapy of 12 or fewer sessions.